benschaf/waste-schedule/README.md

 - [Open Issues](https://github.com/benschaf/waste-schedule/issues) [![GitHub issues](https://img.shields.io/github/issues/benschaf/waste-schedule)](https://github.com/benschaf/waste-schedule/issues)

     ![screenshot](documentation/gh-issues-open.png)
+    ⤴️ Screenshot of the open issues (this screenshot shows open issues of an earlier date to showcase the structure of the issues throughout development.
+The actual list of currently open issues can be found by following the link above.)

 - [Closed Issues](https://github.com/benschaf/waste-schedule/issues?q=is%3Aissue+is%3Aclosed) [![GitHub closed issues](https://img.shields.io/github/issues-closed/benschaf/waste-schedule)](https://github.com/benschaf/waste-schedule/issues?q=is%3Aissue+is%3Aclosed)

     ![screenshot](documentation/gh-issues-closed.png)

-**Note about the screenshots:** The screenshots do not show the complete list of issues as there would be too many.
-They are meant to give an impression of how the issues are structured and how they are used in the project.
-The actual list of issues can be found by following the links above.
+    ⤴️ Screenshot of the closed issues (the same note as above applies here as well.)

 ## Testing